cdig/take-and-make/README.md

 # If you do this, Take("A") and Take("B") will never resolve.
 ```

 Also, **Take & Make** work asynchronously by design.
-That means they don not work with Angular 1.x's module/DI system (without gross workarounds).
+That means *they donut work* with Angular 1.x's module/DI system (without gross workarounds).
 Here's the workaround I recommend: Don't use Angular.
 If you have to use Angular, then just.. maybe.. copy-paste stuff from whatever thing you want to Take into Angular modules.
 Serves you right for using Angular, *punk*.
 Alternatively, you can wrap whatever you're getting back from Take() in a promise.
 That'll play nice with Angular.

 ## Secrets for Powers Users